department-of-veterans-affairs/va.gov-team/products/health-care/champva/1010D/sourceoftruth_with_stories.md

 ( ) Yes, { I'm / %%applicant's name%% is / %%applicant's name%% is } enrolled in Medicare {if checked add "Completed and signed [CHAMPVA Other Health (OHI) Certification form 10-7959c](www.va.gov/vaforms/medical/pdf/VA-10-7959c-fill.pdf)(required)" to the Application submitted page}

+( ) No, { I'm / %%applicant's name%% is / %%applicant's name%% is } over 65, is eligible, but not enrolled Medicare

-( ) No, { I'm / %%applicant's name%% is / %%applicant's name%% is } over 65 and  not eligible for Medicare { if checked add "documentation from the Social Security Administration that confirms you don’t qualify for Medicare" to the Application Submitted page }
+( ) No, { I'm / %%applicant's name%% is / %%applicant's name%% is } over 65 and *not* eligible for Medicare { if checked add "documentation from the Social Security Administration that confirms you don’t qualify for Medicare" to the Application Submitted page }

 ( ) No, { I'm / %%applicant's name%% is / %%applicant's name%% is  } under 65 and not eligible for Medicare

-( ) No,  { I / %%applicant's name%% / %%applicant's name%% } don't have Medicare

 { Buttons } Cancel adding applicant / Back / Continue